SuperTylerMan/SuperBot-Code/README.md

 #4: Moderation commands and permission checking.
 If you want to check what permissions you have on the bot, do b/permissions.
 The moderation commands are b/clear, b/kick and b/ban.
 You will need these permissions to use these commands, if you do not have them.
 For b/clear, you need to have MANAGE_MESSAGES enabled in your role.
 For b/kick, you need to have KICK_MEMBERS on in order to kick members.
 For b/ban, you need to have permissions BAN_MEMBERS in order to ban members.
 There is no checking yet on the bot when kicking/banning players.
 Sorry.
 That will be added soon.
 I promise...

+#5: Checking minecraft server status.
+If your favorite server is online, you can check your favorite minecraft server in discord before joining, without having to log into minecraft.
+(NOTE: This only works for Minecraft Java Edition)

 I can add more features.
 Idk yet since I suck at coding...

  # HOW TO RUN THE CODE PROPERLY